yoshi-1224/CTF-practices/sql_injection_1.md

 ```
 From the above it is clear that to get the flag we need to bypass three conditions:

-1. # of rows returned from the query === 1 (triple equal sign checks for identival value as well as datatype)
+1. # of rows returned from the query === 1 (triple equal sign checks for identical value as well as datatype)
 2. our "password" variable supplied via POST method must match the "password" field of the result
 3. the "user_level" field must be greater or equal to 1337